 Admissions and Financial Aid

-Tuition for the 2012-2013 school year is $39,486.
-Part-time students pay $1,360 per unit, for up to 11 units.
-Over 70% of our students receive some form of financial assistance.
-An offer of financial assistance can be composed of scholarships, grants, loans, payment plans, and work study.
+Tuition for the 2015-2016 school year is $44,000 or $22,000 per semester for full-time students.
+Part-time students pay $1,515 per unit, for up to 11 units.
+Over 70% of students receive some form of financial assistance.
+An offer of financial assistance can be composed of scholarships, grants, loans, payment plans, and work-study.

 Financial aid from the university is a supplement to funds that can be provided by the student, the student’s family, and other sources.
 Students requesting financial assistance may be expected to meet a portion of their educational expenses by accepting employment, loan(s) or both.
 Because financial aid funds are limited, need is the primary factor in awarding most financial aid.
 For USD scholarships and grants, consideration is given to the applicant’s academic achievement, character and potential.
 Students requesting financial assistance from USD resources must also apply for scholarships and grants funded by their home states for which they may be eligible.